Hawala scandal: Events

 In 1991, an arrest linked to militants in Kashmir led to a raid on hawala brokers, revealing evidence of large-scale payments to national politicians.
 On 25 March 1991, as per the court proceedings published by the Supreme court of India, Ashfak Hussain Lone, a person alleged to be an official of the terrorist organisation Hizbul Mujahideen, was arrested in Delhi.
 During his interrogation, the police learnt that his organisation was funded through hawala, using Surendra Kumar Jain and his family as a conduit.
-Based on this and further information received during Lone's interrogation, the Central Bureau of Investigation (CBI) conducted raids on the premises of Surrender Kumar Jain, his brothers, relatives and businesses.
+Based on this and further information received during Lone's interrogation, the Central Bureau of Investigation (CBI) conducted raids on the premises of Surendra Kumar Jain, his brothers, relatives and businesses.
 During the raids, the CBI seized Indian and foreign currency, two diaries and two note books at the premises.
 These diaries contained detailed accounts of vast payments made to people, identified only by initials, who were high ranking politicians, both in power and out of power, and of high ranking bureaucrats.
 At this stage, the investigation stopped at the CBI and neither the Jains, nor the contents of their diaries were investigated.
 Meanwhile, officers of the CBI involved in the investigation were transferred to other places by orders from ruling politicians.
 However, the case continued to make headlines in the news media, as it was pursued by a few journalists.